borishejblum/boriswebsite/content/software/_index.md

 * * *

 An **R package** to perform *automatic instant phenotype prediction at the visit level from EHR data* that can be used for either chronic or acute conditions, developed with Thomas Ferte.
-Development version available on [gitlab](https://plmlab.math.cnrs.fr/fthomas/phevis2).
+Available on [CRAN](https://CRAN.R-project.org/package=PheVis), development version on [gitlab](https://plmlab.math.cnrs.fr/fthomas/phevis2).

 <br />